williamvds/uni/lac/lectures.md

 > another, arbitrary, program terminates (halts) or not.

 - Proven by __Alan Turing__ (1912-1954)
-- Introduced an abstract model of computation, Turing machines, in 1936
+- Introduced an abstract model of computation, Turing Machines, in 1936
   - A universal model of computation
   - Gives a precise definition of _effectively calculable_ problems
     - Ie ones that can be solved mechanically